drisshaira/drisshaira/README.md

 - 👋 Hi, I’m @drisshaira
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning HTML CSS BOOTSTRAP JAVASCRIPT JQUERY PHP SQL MYSQL.
-- 💞️ I’m looking to collaborate with other programmers to get a lot of experions
+- 💞️ I’m looking to collaborate on some project for get a better experions with other programmers.
 - 📫 How to reach me MY Instagram : h_a_driss.

 <!---